-Like any other dressing, making this salad dressing is quick and easy.
+Making this Italian anchovy salad dressing is quick and easy like any other dressing.
 All you have to do is add all the ingredients in a mason jar or a bottle.

 The ingredients include olive oil, cider vinegar, balsamic vinegar, mustard, garlic cloves, salt, black pepper, lemon juice, honey, Anchovy oil, and chopped fillets.